threenary/threenary/README.md

 I enjoy learning from others and sharing my experiences with colleagues to grow together and master the context we dive into.
 As I value collboration, I enjoy story telling as a way to share things I learn, read, and time to time I write reflections about challenges I faced, patterns I observe across different projects and teams I interacted with.

-- :seedling: __I’m currently working on getting beetter at__ Data Engineering
+- :seedling: __I’m currently working on helping teams in their__ Event Streaming journey
-- :goal_net: __I’m eagerto grow__ in Event Driven Architectures, Kafka and mastering Data Engineering
+- :goal_net: __I’m growing my skills in Event Driven Architectures & Data Engineering
 - :construction_worker: __I’m open to collaborate__ on Green Projects
 - :sparkles: __Fun fact__ I've been blogging about for more than 15 years

 ### 🎯 I’m experienced working with:
-- Typescript
-- NestJS
+- Typescript | NestJS
-- Java & Kotlin
+- Java | SpringBoot
-- SpringBoot
+- Kafka
 - Terraform
+- Event Driven Architecture
+- Data Oriented Design
 - Object Oriented Programming
-- Data Oriented Design
+- Functional Programming

 #### :sparkles: I also enjoy:
 - Messaging Patterns
-- Functional Programming
 - Clojure
 - Haskell